yashasvigirdhar/WebCrawler/README.md

 ## Problem Statement

 Design a web crawler.

 Given a starting url, the program should crawl all the pages on that specific domain.

-## Design
+## Considerations

 Some important considerations while designing this system: